jambolo/advent_of_code_2020/README.md

 ### Day 8
 Probably could have optimized, but there is no need.
 Waiting to get to some meaty vector reduction puzzles that can show the power of julia.

+### Day 9
+One annoyance with julia is that there are many library names in the global namespace that cannot be used for variable names.
+Names like *sum* and *count* are sometimes unavailable.